Tuesday, February 17, 2026

 The Depression Changed the Narrative

 The Great Depression upended this narrative.
-Amid the suffering of that the Depression caused, our government under the New Deal took on broad responsibilities for the welfare of the people including most famously Social Security for retired Americans.
+Amid the suffering that the Depression caused, our government under the New Deal took on broad responsibilities for the welfare of the people including most famously Social Security for retired Americans.
 Later, we added civil rights enforcement and Medicare.
 However, The New Deal always had opposition from the very wealthy because it required government regulation of commerce and higher taxes to pay for the new services.
+The opponents of the New Deal were able to draw on the American tradition of opposition to government in support of their opposition to the New Deal.

 Opposition to the New Deal and the Radical Right